patrykjakimczyk/employees_administration/README.md

 ### Model package

-This is package that contains all employees classes and class with ArrayList with is used to store employees objects .
+This is a package that contains all employees classes and class with ArrayList which stores employees objects.

 ### View package